t1coz/OAiP/7 laba/readme.txt

-one of my attempts of implementing hashmaps and other stuff.
+one of my attempts of working with strings.